 Quality Level A. QL-A, also known as "daylighting", is the highest level of accuracy presently available.
-It provides information for the precise plan and profile mapping of underground utilities through the actual exposure of underground utilities (usually at a specific point), and also provides the type, size, condition, material and other characteristics of underground features.
+It provides information for the precise plan and profiles mapping of underground utilities through the actual exposure of underground utilities (usually at a specific point).
+It also provides the type, size, condition, material, and other characteristics of underground features.
 Exposure is typically achieved through hand digging or Hydro-Vacuuming.

-SUE is mainly used at the design stage of a capital works project and when information is being collected for asset management purposes.
+Subsurface utility engineering is mainly used at the design stage of a capital works project and when information is being collected for asset management purposes.
 In both situations, a similar process is followed but the scope of the work and presentation of the information may vary.
-When a SUE investigation is carried out for a capital works project prior to construction, the objective is generally to collect accurate utility information within the project area to avoid conflict at later stages of the project.
+When a S.U.E. investigation is carried out for a capital works project prior to construction, the objective is generally to collect accurate utility information within the project area to avoid conflict at the later stages of the project.

 For initiatives involving asset management, project owners may be missing information about their underground utilities or have inaccurate data.
-In this situation a SUE provider would collect the required information and add it to the asset management database, according to the four quality levels prescribed by ASCE Standard 38-02.
+In this situation, a subsurface utility engineering provider would collect the required information and add it to the asset management database, according to the four quality levels prescribed by ASCE Standard 38-02.

 If you are in the search for subsurface utility engineering companies, please feel free to contact our team to learn more about how we can help you accomplish your needs.